mitranim/wordplay/readme.md

 respwning (when you get a second wind after getting pwned) © LJ

-lattency (coffee served late; how quickly coffee is delivered) © LR
+lattency (coffee served late; how quickly coffee is delivered) © VA

 retreeve (from high branches) © M

-bustard (bloody bus that's tardy again) © LR
+bustard (bloody bus that's tardy again) © VA

-worklaud (when you keep boasting how busy you are) © LR
+worklaud (when you keep boasting how busy you are) © VA

-blyasphemous [ru] © LR
+blyasphemous [ru] © VA

 mordarus (dangerous gopnik?) [ru] © LJ